 Step 2: Enable Billing for your Cloud Platform Project

-- Sign In to the Manage Billing Accounts page in the Google Cloud Console.
+- Sign In to the Manage Billing Accounts page within the Google Cloud Console platform.

 - Click on Create Account and enter the name for your Cloud Billing Account.